1313e/PRISM/docs/source/user/terminology.rst

 (Univariate) Implausibility value [`uni_impl_val`]
 	The number of sigmas an emulator system expects the (real) model output corresponding to a given parameter set, to be away from the data point it is compared against, given its adjusted values.

+Implausibility wildcard
+	A maximum implausibility value, preceding the implausibility cut-offs, that is not taken into account during the implausibility cut-off check.
+	It is denoted as :math:`0` in provided implausibility cut-off lists.

 LHD
 	Abbreviation of *Latin-hypercube design*.